semantic-release/semantic-release/CONTRIBUTING.md

 ### Tests

-Running the integration test require to install [Docker](https://docs.docker.com/engine/installation) on your machine.
+Running the integration test requires you to install [Docker](https://docs.docker.com/engine/installation) on your machine.

-All the [semantic-release](https://github.com/semantic-release) repository use [AVA](https://github.com/avajs/ava) for writing and running tests.
+All the [semantic-release](https://github.com/semantic-release) repositories use [AVA](https://github.com/avajs/ava) for writing and running tests.

-Before pushing your code changes make sure all **test pass** and the **coverage is 100%**:
+Before pushing your code changes make sure all **tests pass** and the **coverage is 100%**:

 ```bash
 $ npm run test